Lost In Translation: Amorous Love

 God’s Speed!

-A great book to read now would be Stephen Greenblatt’s The Rise And Fall Of Adam And Eve, (2017) W. W. Norton & Company, Inc. Highly recommended.
+For a deeper exploration of this tension between love and theology, I recommend Stephen Greenblatt’s The Rise And Fall Of Adam And Eve, (2017) W. W. Norton & Company, Inc.

 And yet, the show must go on, they say.
-Let’s be curious and learn about true human love so as to mutually thrive and prosper.
+The journey toward understanding and nurturing genuine human love is one worth undertaking.
+Only by doing so can we hope to thrive and prosper.

 Next, ABCs of Love –